suzzjeon/todoproject/README.md

 ---

 - AddTodoForm:

   - Allows users to add new todos with a form.
 Clears input fields after submission.

 - TodoItem:

   - Represents a single todo item.
 Provides options to mark as done or delete.

 - TodoList:

   - Displays the list of todos.
-Renders TodoItem for each todo..
+Renders TodoItem for each todo.

-- UseLocalStorage:
-    - Custom hook for managing state with local storage.